hyeonsu-choe/h2-server/README.md

     👉 h2server delivers more stable and lower tail latency under multi-threaded workloads.

 3. CPU Usage
-   - `h2server` utilizes CPU resources much more aggressively (e.g., 208% vs 109% at 4 threads).
+   - `h2server` utilizes CPU resources much more aggressively (e.g., 214% vs 122% at 8 threads).
-   - This reflects a design tradeoff: higher CPU usage in exchange for better throughput and latency.
+   - This reflects a tradeoff: higher CPU usage in exchange for better throughput and latency.

 4. Memory Usage
    - `nghttpd` consistently shows lower memory consumption across all tests.
-   - `h2server` consumes slightly more memory, but usage decreases as threads scale (from ~140MB at 1 thread to ~128MB at 8 threads).
+   - `h2server` consumes slightly more memory (from ~141MB at 1 thread to ~143MB at 8 threads).

 5. Overall Interpretation
    - h2server: Strong scalability with higher throughput and lower latency under multi-threaded conditions, at the cost of higher CPU utilization.
    - nghttpd: More efficient in single-thread performance and memory usage, but limited scalability.

-   👉 In short: “nghttpd excels in single-thread efficiency, while h2server outperforms in multi-thread scalability and tail latency.”
+   👉 In short: “nghttpd excels in single-thread efficiency, while h2server outperforms in multi-thread scalability and tail latency(p99).”

 - **Notes & test constraints:**